projective-splitting/coco/readme.txt

                                    --gammatg 1e4 --gammafrb 1e4
     3: python run_rare_feature.py --lam 1e-1 --gamma1f 1e4 --gamma2f 1e5 \
                                    --betacp 1e-7 --gammatg 1e6 --gammafrb 1e6

+Note that the parameter --betacp sets the parameter beta for the Chambolle-Pock algorithm, while the parameter settings tables in the paper show the inverse of beta.

 The algorithms are implemented in algorithms.py, including PS1f_bt()          - one forward step projective splitting with backtracking